aws/codecatalyst-blueprints/packages/blueprints/blueprint-builder/assets/getting-started.md

 ### Prereq:

 Install these globally.
-This is required for various tooling to work properly.
-These can be gotten from public npm.
+They are a requirement for various tooling to work properly and are available from public npm.

 ```
 #install nvm https://nvm.sh